 Do younger or older Australians drink more alcohol?

-Among Australians who drink alcohol, the usual quantity consumed per day differs by age.
-Australians aged 18-24 years generally consume more standard drinks on a day they drink than any other age group.
-Those aged 70+ years are most likely to have 2 or less standard drinks per occasion.
+Among Australians who drink alcohol, younger people tend to drink more than older people.
+Australians aged 18-24 years are generally more likely to consume five or more standard drinks on a single occasion than older age groups.
+Those aged 60+ years are more likely than younger age groups to have 2 or less drinks per occasion.

 ** Estimate has a relative standard error greater than 50% and is considered too unreliable for general use.